Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

     Decision --> Memory
 ```

-A decision model becomes useful when these questions can be answered without relying on informal relationships or organizational guesswork.

 ## Decision Rights in Practice

 The examples below show how decision rights change with scope and consequence.